swoldemi/amazon-ecr-image-immutability-check/README.md

 ```

 ## To Do
-1. SNS alerting when a non-compliant repository is found.
-2. Integrate AWS Config when support for ECR repositories arrives.
+1. Integrate AWS Config when support for ECR repositories arrives.

 ## License
 [MIT No Attribution (MIT-0)](https://spdx.org/licenses/MIT-0.html)